Open any AI voice tool, paste in a chapter, and press generate. You'll get speech. Clean, readable speech. But you won't get an audiobook.

 Some genres can survive minimal production.
 A business non-fiction book with a single clear narrator?
 TTS might be fine.

 But fiction — especially dialogue-heavy fiction in fantasy, romantasy, mystery, romance, and thrillers — depends on character differentiation.
 If your readers love your characters, those characters need to sound like different people in audio.
-Basic single-voice TTS usually doesn't deliver that.
+A typical single-voice TTS workflow doesn't deliver that out of the box.

 Competitive positioning